Insurance Coverage for Modified Cars

 3. You need to make sure that it is inspected by the right authorities and approved road-wordy.
 This is essential after serious work.

 4. Also, it is always advisable to keep invoices and inspection certificates just in case you may need to show them in the future to prove the value of the improvements.
-They usually ask for them at the time but they may not bother as well.
-It doesn’t mean that they won’t check after a claim.

-It is also possible that vehicle owners can actually get lower insurance rates after installing things like alarms, rearview cameras, parking sensors or GPS tracking devices.
+It is also possible that vehicle owners can actually get lower car insurance rates after installing things like alarms, rearview cameras, parking sensors or GPS tracking devices.
 However, any discounts may be eroded by the fact that companies may have to pay more for repairs because these extras cost money to replace.
 As a general rule, going over the top with these works is likely to increase premiums accordingly.